giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 # Carte Pole control with RL agents

-In this project a REINFORCE with baseline (Q-Actor-Critic) and DDPG agents are created in python with tensorflow library.
+In this project a REINFORCE with baseline (Actor-Critic) and DDPG agents are created in python with tensorflow library.
 ROS is used to link the actions of one of the agents with the systems' state (Carte Pole) modelled in Simulink (using Multibody Simscape library).
+OpenAI gym is used like benchmark to easily discover bugs in agent's code.

 <details>
 <summary><strong>Remarks on : Actor-Critic agent with baseline for continous action space</strong></summary>